darkblockio/darkblock-unity/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Add the DarkblockUnity script to an empty game object in your scene
+1. Add the darkblock-unity script to an empty game object in your scene

 2. Add the contract address and token-Id of the NFT to the script